Less common M5.11

 Faces Edges and Vertices

-This topic covers the fundamental vocabulary used to describe 3D shapes.
-Mastering this allows you to accurately identify and count the component parts of common solids, a key skill for spatial reasoning problems.
+The fundamental vocabulary for describing 3D shapes lets you accurately identify and count the component parts of common solids, a key skill for spatial reasoning problems.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.